ICAEW.com works better with JavaScript enabled.

 The winners are people with savings who should get a bigger return on their deposits.
 In contrast, when interest rates fall, borrowers’ benefit, while savers lose out.

-From December 2021, interest rates rose sharply from 0.1% to reach a16-year high of 5.25% in August 2023 as the Bank of England tried to tackle the biggest inflation shock in over 40 years.
-However, since August 2024 the MPC have loosened policy twice to its current rate of 4.75%.
+From December 2021, interest rates rose sharply from 0.1% to reach a16-year high of 5.25% in August 2023 as the Bank of England tried to tackle the biggest inflation shock in more than 40 years.
+However, since then the MPC have been gradually reducing policy to its current rate of 4.00%.

 What is the outlook for UK interest rates?